jkhseo/TwitterLite/README.md

 # What I learned
 * How to build a client/server program
 * Strengtened my knoweldge in data structures and Java
-* How to use Java's GUI
+* How to fully document an app through UML/Sequence diagrams